 If you're a student, you don't need to worry about such precise timings because your free trial lasts a whole six months.

 Get Amazon Prime free for six months

 If you're a student, you're in luck, because Amazon is offering you a free six-month Amazon Prime trial.
 After that, should you decide not to cancel, then Prime Student will cost you just £3.99 a month.

-And if you do decide to cancel, that six-month free trial period means you'll be able to use your Prime account to get free deliveries beyond Christmas before you pull the plug.
+And if you do decide to cancel, that six-month free trial period means you'll be able to use your Prime account to get free deliveries up to the end of 2020, covering that important Christmas shopping period, before you pull the plug.